Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1.md

 Try something fun like
 > Build a simple recipe idea generator.
 I want to input a few ingredients I have, and it suggests a random recipe.
 I should be able to save recipes I like and add my own custom recipes

-You’ll get a working prototype that you can experiment with or customize further.
+You will get a working prototype that you can experiment with or customize further.
 Here’s another screenshot—this one is from ChatGPT.

 ![ChatGPT generated Recipe Ideas UI](https://raw.githubusercontent.com/Gaur4vGaur/traveller/refs/heads/master/images/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1/chatgpt-generated-ui.png)*ChatGPT generated Recipe Ideas UI*